We have been able to gather that some patients said they slept on waiting room seats or were sent to a tent in the car park.

 Accident and emergency claims are one of the important areas of medical negligence claims which we handle.
 We believe that people who come to the A&E department should be given prompt care and when this is not done causing them to suffer avoidable pain, complications or even death, claims can be made.

-We therefore encourage you to call our helplines if you have suffered from such medical negligence as our medical negligence solicitors are always available at your service to help you make claims and be compensated adequately.
+We therefore encourage you to call on 0800 644 4240 if you have suffered from such medical negligence as our professional experts are always available at your service to help you make claims and be compensated adequately.